 Philanthropic Leadership (Certificate)

 The Philanthropic Leadership graduate certificate is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.
-Develop fundraising and philanthropic strategy and implementation techniques as you learn to manage a non-profit or charitable organization development function.
-The certificate in Philanthropic Leadership prepares students to lead dynamic organizations and strengthen an organization's reputation, build vital support through strong and lasting leadership, and sustain donor relationships resulting in a robust development function.
+Certificate students will develop strategies to strengthen and enhance an organization’s reputation and donor support while building vital communications through strong and lasting leadership.

-Certificate students learn from faculty who work in the field they teach as they provide students with industry insight to help them thrive in the tight−knit field of development and fundraising.
-Learn strategies of fiscal responsibility and transparency that lead to community support, and identify the goals and plans necessary to uphold a successful organization.
-From budget planning to legal issues, useful technology to ethics, the practical guidance provided in the certificate program will prepare non−profit leaders with the knowledge and skills needed to succeed as professional development leaders in the philanthropic sector.
+From budget planning to legal issues, useful technology to ethics, the practical guidance provided will prepare students with the knowledge and skills needed to succeed as professional development leaders in the philanthropic sector.
+Students will be prepared to lead dynamic organizations while learning best practices for fiscal responsibility, board and staff development, and transparency that lead to community support.
 Credits earned through this graduate certificate may apply toward a master's degree in Leadership and Organizations.

 This certificate prepares students to:

 - Describe the processes and content of organizations that meet the description of philanthropic organizational excellence

 - Explain or develop the organization's policy as it relates to donor relationships and local, state, and federal requirements

 - Develop a greater level of personal and professional cultural competence